 A person with depleted cortisol levels tends to become hyper-vigilant and even quite aggressive, in order to protect themselves from the stress which they know that they cannot cope with any longer.
-When even mild stress occurs, someone with burn-out may find that they over-react with anger, frustration, or may startle very easily.
+When even mild stress occurs, someone with burn-out may find that they over-react with anger or frustration, or may startle very easily.
 They frequently feel anxious but without a reason, and experience difficulty recovering from general stresses of life.
-Any stress at all 'knocks them for six' and they can take days to recover.
-Don't forget how cortisol affects the thyroid, and how low thyroid function is associated with fatigue and depression.
+Any stress at all “knocks them for six” and they can take days to recover.
+Don’t forget how cortisol affects the thyroid, and how low thyroid function is associated with fatigue and depression.

-In my experience, people who develop adrenal exhaustion or burn out are often the type who think they can bust their way out of the illness.
-“I am not going to let this get the better of me.”
-But this non-stop approach to life is why they got ill in the first place.
-So the first thing people need to learn is how to be kind to their minds and bodies.
+In my experience, people who develop adrenal exhaustion or burn out often try to keep going or exercise their way out of the fatigue, but this non-stop approach to life is why they got ill in the first place.
+So, the first thing people need to learn is how to be kind to their minds and bodies.
 This is how you do it:

 - Make sure you are in bed by 10 pm, even if you don’t sleep – just read, write in your diary, talk to your partner or friends (etc.).
 Writing a diary is very good because it brings you back in touch with yourself.
 Don’t forget to count your blessings too.

 - Cut out the sugar and caffeine.
 Keep the blood sugar levels even with six small, densely nutritious meals a day.